-A third party can ask our office to research if a change to a voter's record is necessary.
+A third party can initiate a change to a voter's record.
 As an example, if John Q. Voter moves, the new resident can inform our office that he no longer lives at that address.
-When our office is notified of this change, we follow up with a postcard asking the affected voter to confirm that this change is correct.
+When our office is notified of this change, we follow up with a postcard to confirm that this change is correct.
 Our office has been notified by phone calls, emails, letters and faxes.
 In 2012, we made this process easier for third parties by using an online tool to accommodate third parties who wish to notify our office of a voter's address change.

-Strength: It is easy to notify our office if a voter no longer lives at a residence.
+Strength: It is easy to notify our office if a voter no longer lives at a residence..